spyder-ide/spyder-docs/doc/basic-first-aid.rst

    setenv SPYDER_DEBUG 3

-Launch Spyder from that same shell with ``spyder``, and observe the results.
+Finally, launch Spyder from that same shell with ``spyder``, and observe the results.
 Even if you don't manage to fix the problem yourself, this output can be very helpful in aiding us to quickly narrow down and solve your issue for you.